danielleit241/aws-fcj-report/content/2-Proposal/_index.md

 ![IoT Weather Sofware Architecture](/images/2-Proposal/development_architecture.drawio.png)

-Users access the **Next.js** web application through **Amazon CloudFront**, with static content stored in **Amazon S3**.
+Users access the **Next.js** web application through **Amazon CloudFront**, with static content hosted in **Amazon S3** and routed via **Amazon Route 53**.
+The first layer of security is provided by **AWS WAF**, which protects the system from common web attacks such as SQL injection and XSS.

-Authentication is handled by **Amazon Cognito**, which issues access tokens for secure communication between the frontend and the backend through **Amazon API Gateway**.
+When users log in, authentication is handled by **Amazon Cognito**, which issues access tokens used by the frontend to call APIs through **Amazon API Gateway**.

-The **API Gateway** routes requests to the **Application Load Balancer (ALB)**, which forwards traffic to **Amazon ECS (Fargate)** containers running backend services:
+The API Gateway routes requests to an **Application Load Balancer (ALB)** via **AWS PrivateLink**, and the ALB forwards them to **Amazon ECS (Fargate)** — where the backend containers are deployed, including:

-- **Aspire Service (.NET Aspire)**: Handles core business logic such as user, transaction, and budget management.
+- **Backend Service**: Handles the core business logic of the system.
-- **FastAPI Service (AI Service)**: Processes invoices, voice inputs, and AI-based recommendations.
+- **AI Service (FastAPI)**: Handles invoice processing, voice recognition, and other AI tasks.

-When a user uploads an invoice or voice file, it is temporarily stored in **Amazon S3**.
-The **AI Service** fetches this file, processes it, and returns results to the **Aspire Service**, while additional metadata is stored in **MongoDB Cloud (Free Tier)**.
-Structured business data (users, transactions, budgets) is stored in **Amazon Aurora PostgreSQL (RDS)**.
+The **AI Service** can access files from **Amazon S3** for data processing, then return the results to the **Backend Service** through internal APIs.

+Container images are stored in **Amazon ECR**, and the deployment process is fully automated using **GitLab CI/CD pipelines** — including build, push to ECR, and ECS task definition updates.

-All logs, metrics, and alerts from ECS, API Gateway, and ALB are centralized in **Amazon CloudWatch**.
+All logs, metrics, and alerts from ECS, API Gateway, and ALB are collected in **Amazon CloudWatch** for centralized monitoring, while **Amazon SNS** is configured to send automatic notifications when incidents occur.
-Container images are stored in **Amazon ECR**, and deployments are automated via **GitHub Actions**.

 ![IoT Weather Platform Architecture](/images/2-Proposal/cloud_architecture.drawio.png)

 _AWS Services Used_

+- _Amazon Route 53_: Domain name and DNS management.
+- _AWS WAF_: Protects the system from common web attacks.
 - _Amazon CloudFront_: Global content delivery and frontend acceleration.
-- _Amazon S3_: Storage for static website assets, invoices, and voice files.
+- _Amazon S3_: Stores static website content and user files (invoices, audio files).
-- _Amazon Cognito_: Authentication and user management.
+- _Amazon Cognito_: User authentication and access management.
-- _Amazon API Gateway_: Entry point routing requests from frontend to backend.
+- _Amazon API Gateway_: Entry point for frontend requests, routing traffic to backend services.
+- _AWS PrivateLink_: Provides secure, private connectivity between API Gateway and ALB within the VPC.
-- _Application Load Balancer (ALB)_: Distributes traffic among backend containers.
+- _Application Load Balancer (ALB)_: Distributes traffic across backend containers on ECS.
-- _Amazon ECS (Fargate)_: Runs containerized microservices for .NET Aspire and FastAPI.
+- _Amazon ECS (Fargate)_: Runs containerized backend and FastAPI (AI) services.
-- _Amazon ECR_: Stores container images for ECS deployment.
+- _Amazon ECR_: Container image registry for ECS deployment.
-- _Amazon Aurora PostgreSQL (RDS)_: Stores structured business data.
-- _MongoDB Cloud (Free 512MB)_: Stores AI and notification metadata.
-- _Amazon CloudWatch_: Centralized logging, metrics, and monitoring.
+- _Amazon CloudWatch_: Centralized logging, monitoring, and alerting.
-- _Amazon Route 53_: DNS and domain management.
+- _Amazon SNS_: Sends alerts and notifications during incidents.
-- _GitHub Actions_: Automates CI/CD pipelines for build and deployment.
+- _GitLab CI/CD_: Automates the container build, push, and deploy pipeline to ECS.

 ---